PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 where \( n \) is the total number of elements.

 #### Interpretation
-- **Higher Coefficient**: A Gini coefficient closer to 1 corresponds to an unequal frequency distribution.
+- A Gini coefficient closer to 1 corresponds to an unequal frequency distribution.
-- **Lower Coefficient**: A Gini coefficient closer to 0 indicates that all ocurrences have the same frequencies.
+- A Gini coefficient closer to 0 indicates that all ocurrences have the same frequencies.

 ---